Teriks/pake/docs/source/index.rst

 Welcome to pake's documentation!
 ================================

-pake is a make like python build utility where tasks, dependencies and build commands can be expressed entirely in python, similar to ruby rake.
+pake is a make-like python build utility where tasks, dependencies and build commands can be expressed entirely in python, similar to ruby rake.

-pake supports automatic file change detection when dealing with inputs and outputs and also parallel builds.
+pake supports automatic file/directory change detection when dealing with task inputs and outputs, and also parallel builds.

 pake requires python3.5+